flubstep/washingtonthree/README.md

 * Demo: https://dclidar.space

 Subdivides the pointcloud map into tiles that have varying resolution levels that can be viewed at different distances.
-Approximately 850M points in this pointcloud can be viewed in chunks based on camera movement -- similar to the way that a map viewer like Google Maps would handle progressive loading.
+Approximately 850M points in this pointcloud can be viewed in chunks based on camera movement, similar to the way that a map viewer like Google Maps would handle progressive loading.
+The points themselves are rendererd using `GL_POINTS` with a height-based shader that is anchored at the lowest point of each tile.

 <img width="1435" alt="image" src="https://user-images.githubusercontent.com/152084/173240404-dc6ca05e-e2bc-49bd-a505-f155a651f623.png">